DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...It cannot be!?"

-_TL Note:_ Damn you Kay, don't make Rinne sad.
+_TL Note:_ Damn you Kai, don't make Rinne sad.

 Astonished, Vanessa stood still.
 For this human, her blasting magic should've been a finish blow.